Bw00d/firelog/README.md

 Todo
 -------------
-Auto populate common categories
+- Auto populate common categories
-Make link to category index so users can edit or delete categories Improve styling of category page
+- Make link to category index so users can edit or delete categories
+- Improve styling of category page
-Fix some style bugs associated with creating a category Implement year to date charts
+- Fix some style bugs associated with creating a category
+- Implement year to date charts
-Improve database queries using ajax
+- Improve database queries using ajax
-Allow users to choose payment icons
+- Allow users to choose payment icons
+- Add react frontend
-Add a little branding: logo, etc.
+- Add a little branding: logo, etc.

 Issues
 -------------
-CSS issues when adding new category
+- CSS issues when adding new category

 Credits
 -------